Kourtney Kardashian’s Boyfriend Younes Bendjima Teases Her On Instagram After Posting Harsh Comment

 “It was him trying to make a joke, and it wasn’t perceived well on Instagram.
 He doesn’t realize that making a joke could be perceived as something totally different or negative.
 They’re fine.
 Everything is fine with their relationship.
 Kourtney has posted a lot of racy photos.
 Younes has liked them all in the past,” the source stated.

 However, another source previously told E!
-Online that Kourtney was upset by Younes’ comment and that she was beginning to get “frustrated” with her boyfriend over his jealousy and impulsive nature.
+Online that Kourtney was upset by Younes’ comment, and that she was beginning to get “frustrated” with her boyfriend over his jealousy and impulsive nature.

 “Kourtney doesn’t appreciate Younes posting his feelings in a public forum and being impulsive.
 She’s frustrated that he continues to get upset about it.
 She isn’t going to stop doing what she’s doing and feels like he needs to understand and deal with it,” an insider told the outlet.

-Either way, it seems that Younes Bendjima was poking fun at himself over the comments, and it is likely that he and Kourtney Kardashian have worked out any issues they may have after the drama.
+Either way, it seems that Bendjima was poking fun at himself over the comments, and it is likely that he and Kardashian have worked out any issues they may have after the drama.